Chances are you’re feeling frustrated because you’ve provided them with a strong proposal that will specifically address each of their needs.

 But you might be missing one critical step that overarches most excuses clients give you.

 Here are three common objections clients have to your services and how you can address them, according to GoProposal’s James Ashford.

-If you’ve priced correctly and clients or prospects object to your proposal based on it being too expensive, generally, it has nothing to do with price at all.
+Pricing accounting services isn't always easy.
+But if you’ve priced correctly and clients or prospects object to your proposal based on it being too expensive, generally, it has nothing to do with price at all.